Branched-Chain Amino Acids (BCAAs)

 Branched-chain amino acids are essential nutrients that the body obtains from proteins found in food, especially meat, dairy products, and legumes.
 They include leucine, isoleucine, and valine.
 "Branched-chain" refers to the chemical structure of these amino acids.
 People use branched-chain amino acids for medicine.

-Branched-chain amino acids are commonly taken by mouth or given intravenously (by IV) by healthcare providers for brain conditions due to liver disease (acute, chronic, and latent hepatic encephalopathy).
+Branched-chain amino acids are commonly taken by mouth or given intravenously (by IV) by healthcare providers for brain conditions due to liver condition (acute, chronic, and latent hepatic encephalopathy).
 Branched-chain amino acids are used for many other conditions and may be taken by athletes to improve athletic performance, prevent fatigue, improve concentration, and reduce muscle breakdown during intense exercise.
 But there is limited scientific research to support these other uses.

 CLASSIFICATION